layoutd/live-by-bula/README.md

 ## 📅 Changelog

+### 1.9.4
+- Tweak the tournament header number box sizes and content.
+- Add caching for voting results.
+- Add cache lifetime modifier in admin interface (games and stats).

 ### 1.9.3
 - Fix voting doughnut chart for dark mode.
 - Show played games and progress in tournament header.